tdodd3/mdnetworktools/README.md

 MDNetworkTools has some features which can take advantage of a GPU.
 Currently, there are two ways to enable the CUDA versions of these methods:

-1) Install cudatools via Conda installer (see numba docs).
+1) Install cudatools via the Conda installer (see numba docs).
 2) If you have aleady have CUDA installed on your system then you can source a bash file to point to the $CUDA_HOME environment variable prior to running MDNetworkTools.
 An example bash file is given in this directory.